PabloKostenko/MyApps/README.md

 ---

-### ✨ Features

-- 🎲 One-tap random idea generator with playful animations
-- ❤️ Tinder-style swipe mechanic for synchronized couple matching
-- 📂 History tab with past matches and saved favorites
-- ✍️ Add your own ideas to personalize the experience
-- 🔄 Real-time sync between both partners

 ---

 # Shoot and Goal

 **Shoot and goal** transforms your to-do list into an action-packed experience.
 Instead of just checking boxes, you aim, shoot and hit your goals one task at a time.
 Designed to boost focus and destroy procrastination, this productivity app turns your daily grind into a satisfying game.

+---

+### ✨ Features

+- 🎯 Create tasks and watch them become literal targets on your shooting board
+- 📈 Visualize productivity streaks, completion ratios and weekly focus stats
+- 🏆 Unlock new aim skins, background themes, and achievement trophies as you progress

 ---